xMinds events, resources, and memberships are always FREE

 Mike Jung

-“Thrown” is a short-story featured in the middle grade anthology The Hero Next Door, which showcases a collection of stories about diverse everyday heroes.
-In “Thrown,” Stevie is an 11-year-old martial-arts students.
-When Stevie gets promoted to the teen-and-adults akido class, he gets to train under a new sensei, who is autistic, just like him.
+“Thrown” is a short-story featured in the middle-grade anthology The Hero Next Door, which showcases a collection of stories about diverse everyday heroes.
+In “Thrown,” Stevie is an 11-year-old martial-arts student.
+When Stevie gets promoted to the teen-and-adults aikido class, he gets to train under a new sensei, who is autistic, just like him.
 Middle-grade short story (Description based on various reviews.)

 The Boys in the Back Row.
 Best friends Matt and Eric are hatching a plan for one big final adventure together before Eric moves away: During the marching band competition at a Giant Amusement Park, they will sneak away to a nearby comics convention and meet their idol — a famous comic creator.
 Without cell phones.
 Or transportation.
 Or permission.
 Of course, their final adventure together is more than just that — really, it’s a way for the boys to celebrate their friendship, and their honest love and support for one another.
 Middle-grade novel